wunderwuzzi23/blog/content/posts/2024/machine-learning-attack-series-keras-backdoor-model.md

 ## Revisiting Husky AI

 The original Husky AI model is stored as an `.h5` file.
-You can find it here on [Huggingface](https://huggingface.co/wunderwuzzi/huskyai/blob/main/models/huskymodel.h5).
+You can find it [here](https://github.com/wunderwuzzi23/huskyai).

 Note: If you want to follow along check out this [Notebook](https://github.com/wunderwuzzi23/mlattacks/blob/main/Machine_Learning_Attack_Series_Backdooring_Keras_model_files.ipynb) to follow along.